a fee-based online consultation clinic for Obstetrics & Gynecology

 • Progress of labor may be slow due to the failure of the unduly large uterus to contract properly.

-• Excessive bleeding can occur after delivery, also called postpartum hemorrhage of the babies as the flabby uterus fails to contract properly.
+• Excessive bleeding can occur after delivery, also called postpartum hemorrhage, it occurs because the flabby uterus fails to contract properly.

 • Excessive bleeding during expulsion of the placenta can occur.